alpataro/portfolio/README.md

 ## About Me

-I am a dedicated professional with a passion for project management and software development.
-With two decades of experience in various industries, I have successfully delivered a wide range of projects and honed my skills in managing resources efficiently.

-# My Portfolio

-Welcome to my portfolio!
-Here, you'll find a collection of projects and articles that showcase my work and experiences over the past 20 years in the field.
-Feel free to explore and learn more about my journey.

-## About Me

 I am a dedicated professional, an accomplished Software Engineer with over 20 years of hands-on software development experience in enterprise-scale projects and various industries.
 My technical expertise spans a wide range of front-end and back-end technologies, methodologies, and tools, making me a valuable asset to any organization.
 I am currently located in Dubai, UAE, and am available immediately for new opportunities in UAE and Europe.